-The past few years (e.g., 1999-2005) have been marked by an outpouring of papers on the topic of optimal monetary policy, some of the more notable ones being Clarida, Galí, and Gertler (1999), Evans and Honkapohja (2003), Giannoni and Woodford (2005), Goodfriend and King (2001), Ireland (1997), Jensen (2002), King and Wolman (1999), Rotemberg and Woodford (1999), Svensson (1999, 2003), Svensson and Woodford (2005), Walsh (2003), and Woodford (1999, 2003).1 These writers fail to agree, however, on the concept of optimality that is appropriate for monetary policy considerations.
+The past few years (e.g., 1999-2005) have been marked by an outpouring of papers on the topic of optimal monetary policy, some of the more notable being Clarida, Galí, and Gertler (1999), Evans and Honkapohja (2003), Giannoni and Woodford (2005), Goodfriend and King (2001), Ireland (1997), Jensen (2002), King and Wolman (1999), Rotemberg and Woodford (1999), Svensson (1999, 2003), Svensson and Woodford (2005), Walsh (2003), and Woodford (1999, 2003).1 These writers fail to agree, however, on the concept of optimality that is appropriate for monetary policy considerations.
 One obvious issue is whether it is desirable to use, as the monetary policymaker's objective function, the utility function of a representative individual agent as specified in the analyst's macroeconomic model.
 To do so would be rather natural, when considering social welfare.
 This is not, however, the issue on which the present paper is focused.
 Instead, the paper will be concerned with the appropriate perspective for monetary policy optimality, involving questions such as the following: Should optimization be unconditional or conditional on prevailing initial conditions?
 Should it or should it not presume some form of commitment by the monetary authority?
 If so, what form?
-What is the nature and relevance of Woodford's (1999, 2003) prominent "timeless perspective" (TP) approach?
-These and other related matters are the focus of this paper, which presumes that the policymaker's primary concern is with routine monetary stabilization, not a transition from, for example, a high-inflation to a low-inflation environment.
-It begins in Section II with the specification of an expository example, continues in Section III with a delineation of some leading alternative approaches, and continues in Section IV with a discussion that contains much of the paper's analysis.
-Section V includes a very brief discussion of sustainability issues, and finally Section VI provides a short summary.2
+What is the nature and relevance of Woodford's (1999, 2003) prominent "timeless perspective" approach?
+These and other related matters are the focus of this paper, which presumes that the policymaker's primary concern is with routine monetary stabilization, not a transition from (e.g.) a high-inflation to a low-inflation environment.
+It begins in Section 2 with the specification of an expository example, continues in Section 3 with a delineation of some leading alternative approaches, and continues in Section 4 with a discussion that contains much of the paper's analysis.
+Section 5 includes a very brief discussion of sustainability issues and finally Section 6 provides a short summary.2

-^{1.} Other relevant but less prominent items include Wolman (2001), Jensen (2001, 2003), Jensen and McCallum (2002), and McCallum and Nelson (2000).
+1 Other relevant but less prominent items include Wolman (2001), Jensen (2001, 2003), Jensen and McCallum (2002), and McCallum and Nelson (2000).

-II.
-Example Model Specification
+2. Example Model Specification

-To illustrate more clearly the various possibilities, let us consider an example based on a near-canonical model that appears very frequently in the literature.
-Its specification is not satisfactory for all issues, partly because it takes the average inflation target as given, but is useful for exposition of the particular issues at hand.3 Thus, we suppose that the monetary authority (i.e., the central bank, or CB) seeks at time t = 1 to minimize in an economy in which inflation π_t and the output gap y_t are related by the price adjustment relation
+In order to illustrate more clearly the various possibilities, let us consider an example based on a near-canonical model that appears very frequently in the literature.
+Its specification is not satisfactory for all issues, partly because it takes the average inflation target as given, but is useful for exposition of the particular issues at hand.3 Thus we suppose that the monetary authority (i.e., the central bank, abbreviated CB) seeks at time t = 1 to minimize in an economy in which inflation π_t and the output gap y_t are related by the price adjustment relation

-$$L{1} = E{1} \sum{t=1}^{\infty} \beta^{t-1} [(\pi{t} - \pi^{})^{2} + \omega y{t}^{2}], \qquad (1)$$
+(1) $$L_1 = E_1 \sum{t=1}^{\infty} \beta^{t-1} [(\pi_t - \pi^)^2 + \omega y_t^2]$$

-$$\pi_t = \beta_1 E_t \pi{t+1} + \alpha y_t + u_t. \tag{2}$$
+(2) $$\pi_t = \beta_1 E_t \pi{t+1} + \alpha y_t + u_t.$$

 Here the output gap is measured as a fractional (or logarithmic) departure from the "natural rate" value of output that would prevail if prices were fully flexible, while π^ is the CB's inflation target value.
-Also, u_t is a stochastic shock, reflecting some sort of inefficiency that, for simplicity, may be taken to be white noise with mean zero.4 Note that the private-sector discount factor is denoted as β_1 , indicating that it could possibly differ from that of the CB, which is β .
-Initially, however, we assume that $\beta_1 = \beta$.
-The model at hand also includes an intertemporal optimizing condition of the "expectational IS" type, but this third relation is not relevant to the policy optimality problem at hand.5
+Also, u_t is a stochastic shock, reflecting some sort of inefficiency that, for simplicity, may be taken to be white noise with mean zero.4 Note that the private-sector discount factor is denoted as β_1 , indicating that it could possibly